mdsimon2/RPi-CamillaDSP/README.md

 #### Processors

 A new addition with CamillaDSP V2 is the Processors tab.
-I haven't used this personally, but you can use it to implement a compressor.
+I haven't used this personally, but it can be used to implement a compressor.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/processors.png" alt="processors" width="600"/>